turnkeylinux/clicksnap/src/apps/openvpn/README.md

 # Envvars

 `TKL_OPENVPN_PROFILE_URL`: the URL of the client profile QR code page.
-If not set, will be asked interactively.
+Must be defined for the test to work.

-You can get a suitable value by executing `aux.sh` in the test machine (use `docker cp` / `docker exec` for docker, `scp` for VMs or copy and paste to a live `ssh` session to the OpenVPN appliance).
+You can get a suitable value by:
+- executing `aux.sh` in the test container via `docker cp` / `docker exec` or `podman cp` / `podman exec`
+- `scp` and run for VMs
+- copy and paste to a live `ssh` session to the OpenVPN appliance